energietransitie/needforheat-dutch-weather-software/README.md

 - [Credits](#credits)

 ## General info
-This software retrieves hourly KNMI weather data (temperature, wind speed, solar radiation, etc.), processes the raw files, and applies geospatial interpolation to provide weather time series for arbitrary locations in the Netherlands.
+This software retrieves hourly KNMI weather data (temperature, wind speed, solar radiation, etc.), processes the raw files, and applies geospatial and temporal interpolation to provide weather time series for arbitrary locations in the Netherlands.

 The code builds on earlier developments in the Twomes, Brains4Buildings, and REDUCEDHEATCARB projects.
 It is designed for integration with energy transition datasets such as [NeedForHeat](https://github.com/energietransitie/needforheat-dataset), but can also be used as a standalone tool.